How can sellers sell on Amazon in the USA? A short guide

 Goods handling

-One particularity is also the handling of goods.
-First, the goods must be imported into the United States.
-Confusion can arise regarding the designation of the exporter and the importer of record.
-Ultimately, the seller who brings the goods into the destination country is the importer of record.
+One particularity is also the goods handling.
+First of all, the goods must be imported into the United States.
+Uncertainty can arise here regarding the naming of the exporter and importer of record.
+Ultimately, the dealer who brings the goods to the destination country is the importer of record.
 If the goods come from their own warehouse in Germany, it may even be the case that they are also the exporter of record.
-This can lead to confusion even with established international freight forwarders, as Till illustrates with an example in the interview.
-One thing should be clear, however: even if the goods go to Amazon’s warehouse, Amazon itself is never the importer.
+This can even lead to confusion among established international freight forwarders, as Till makes clear in an example during the interview.
+One thing should be clear, even if the goods go to Amazon’s warehouse, Amazon itself is never the importer.

-Most Amazon sellers probably think a lot about sales tax.
-Similar to the European Union, sellers are only liable for tax in the states where they have inventory stored.
-The good news is that Amazon already takes care of the collection of sales tax in many states.
+Most thoughts are probably about sales tax for Amazon sellers.
+Similar to the European Union, merchants are only liable for tax in the states where they have goods stored.
+The good thing is: Amazon is already taking care of the remittance of sales tax in many states today.
 In these states, sellers do not have to worry about anything further.

-Different in states that do not appear on this list.
-Here, sellers may need to apply for a tax identification number and enter it in Seller Central if they want to sell on Amazon USA.
-However, this does not necessarily have to happen before the start of sales, as registration costs money.
+Differently in states that do not appear on this list.
+Here, merchants may need to apply for a tax identification number and enter it in Seller Central if they want to sell on Amazon USA.
+However, this does not necessarily have to happen before the start of sales, as the registration costs money.

-Only when revenues in these states exceed a critical threshold does it make sense to request a tax ID.
-In that case, there will be a recalculation by the authority, for which companies should have set aside a portion of their revenue in advance.
-Therefore, sellers should not wait too long with the registration, even if there is no specified revenue size.
+Only when the sales in these states exceed a critical threshold does it make sense to request a tax ID.
+In that case, there will be a recalculation by the authority, for which companies should have set aside a portion of the revenue in advance.
+Therefore, merchants should not wait too long with the registration, even if there is no fixed sales amount.

-Whether a tax ID is necessary is not solely dependent on revenue, but also on the location of the goods.
+Whether a tax ID is necessary, however, does not depend solely on revenue, but also on the location of the goods.
 Similar to PAN-EU shipping, sales tax is incurred where the threshold of inventory is exceeded.
-Since Amazon distributes inventory to various FBA centers in different states, sales tax may also be applicable there.
+Since Amazon distributes the inventory to various FBA centers in different states, sales tax may also be incurred there.

-Another problem arises with the question of how the tax liability in the various states can be tracked at all when Amazon itself does not provide the data.
+Another problem arises with the question of how the tax liability in the various states can even be tracked when Amazon itself does not provide the data.
 At this point, Till recommends the tool TaxJar.
 It helps the seller track whether and where they have exceeded the threshold and how high the tax liability ultimately is.
-This way, the seller can react early, build the necessary reserves, and apply for the sales tax license in a timely manner.
+This way, the merchant can react early, build the necessary reserves, and apply for the sales tax license in a timely manner.

-Those who want to be on the safe side can hire an American tax advisor instead of using TaxJar.
-While this incurs additional costs, a tax evasion case will ultimately be significantly more expensive.
+Those who want to be on the safe side can hire an American tax consultancy instead of using TaxJar.
+While this incurs additional costs, a procedure for tax evasion will ultimately be significantly more expensive.

 UG, GmbH or an American Corporation Inc.?

-However, in addition to establishing an American company, there are many other options.
-A good product liability insurance can be an alternative, as can the establishment of a German UG, with which sellers can then sell in the USA, for example, with Amazon FBA.
-The advantage: With a German company, there is a maximum sales tax liability; with an American company, on the other hand, an income tax liability and high administrative effort are automatically triggered.
+However, besides establishing an American company, there are many other options.
+A good product liability insurance can be an alternative, as well as founding a German UG, with which merchants can then sell in the USA, for example, with Amazon FBA.
+The advantage: With a German company, there is a maximum sales tax liability; with an American company, on the other hand, an income tax liability and a high administrative burden are automatically triggered.

-For the start overseas, this question does not need to be definitively answered.
+However, this question does not need to be answered definitively for the start overseas.
 Unlike converting a German seller account to another corporate form, this endeavor is much simpler with a US account and usually only requires a few minutes of effort.

-As an argument for establishing an American company, it is often stated that sellers cannot obtain an American business account without one, which they need to sell on Amazon in the USA.
-This is true – however, German sellers do not actually need an American bank account.
-Amazon payouts can also be made to a German account.
-While there are exchange fees of 4%, these are bearable in the startup phase compared to the financial burden of an incorporation costing several thousand euros.
+As an argument for establishing an American company, it is often stated that merchants cannot obtain an American business account without one, which they need to sell on Amazon in the USA.
+This is also true – however, German sellers do not actually need an American bank account.
+The disbursement from Amazon can also be made to a German account.
+While there are exchange fees of 4%, these are bearable in the startup phase compared to the financial cost of incorporation of several thousand euros.

 An alternative can also be payment service providers that offer their customers an American account number.
-This reduces the exchange fees to about 1%.
+Then the exchange fees drop to about 1%.
 In Seller Central, the payment method can be changed at any time.

 Product liability and compliance

-One rumor is at least true: Sellers who sell on Amazon in the USA must thoroughly familiarize themselves with the legal regulations of the product category and the issue of product liability in advance.
-This is because American law indeed makes it much easier to sue companies for product risks.
+One rumor at least is true: Merchants selling with Amazon in the USA must thoroughly familiarize themselves with the legal regulations of the product category and the issue of product liability in advance.
+Because, in fact, American law makes it much easier to sue companies due to product risks.

-Helpful measures can include warning labels on the product packaging or the product itself.
-Laboratory tests may also be necessary.
-It is advisable to collaborate with appropriately specialized partners in the USA, as they know exactly which rules apply to which products and at which points sellers need to make adjustments.
+Helpful can be, for example, warning labels on the product packaging or the product itself.
+Laboratory tests may also become necessary.
+For this, it is advisable to work with appropriately specialized partners in the USA, as they know exactly which rules apply to which product and at which points merchants need to make adjustments.

-The hesitation of many German sellers to sell on Amazon USA is significant, but ultimately unfounded.
-It is no surprise that there are some hurdles to overcome, as this is an internationalization of the Amazon business.
+The reluctance of many German merchants to sell on Amazon USA is significant, but ultimately unfounded.
+That there are some hurdles to overcome is no surprise, after all, it is an internationalization of the Amazon business.
 However, this is relatively manageable compared to other industries, especially when sellers use Amazon FBA.

-Nevertheless, it is important to prepare for this step appropriately.
+Nevertheless, it is important to prepare this step appropriately.
 In particular, research regarding the requirements for product liability and compliance should not be taken lightly.
-Collaboration with an American partner should be considered in this regard.
+Here, consideration should be given to collaborating with an American partner.

-For those who want to gather more in-depth information or seek advice, they can do so, for example, at The Tide is Turning.
+For those who want to get more in-depth information or seek advice, they can do so, for example, at The Tide is Turning.
 Additionally, we have embedded the complete YouTube webinar for you.

 Image credits in the order of the images: © Mariusz Blach – stock.adobe.com / © WindyNight – stock.adobe.com / © my_stock – stock.adobe.com / © Pixel-Shot – stock.adobe.com